 In a nutshell, male pattern baldness is when your hair progressively thins out over time.
 For some people, it begins along the temples, then starts to recede along the hairline.
 Afterward, the hair at your crown and even the back of your head begins to fall away.

-Next, let’s take a look at five facts you should know about balding pattern.
+Let’s take a look at five facts you should know about with male pattern baldness.

 Sure, it’s called male pattern baldness, but it’s a condition that also affects 40% of women by the time they’re 40 years old.
 The reason behind the hair loss is believed to be due to an excess of DHT, which is a hormone produced by testosterone.